-An abstract is considered to be the brief summary of a large work such as a research paper or dissertation.
-It is useful in allowing potential readers to easily identify the main idea about your paper and this may decide for thi whether to read it further or not.
+An abstract is considered to be a brief summary of a large work such as a research paper or dissertation.
+It is useful in allowing potential readers to easily identify the main idea about your paper and this may decide whether to read it further or not.

 The abstracts must consist of: